Help! My Chrome Remote Desktop mouse click not working

 Step 4.
 After that, you can achieve a direct connection by clicking Remote control to realize unattended access if you have logged in to the same AnyViewer account on the two devices.

 Pay attention: If you don't want to log in to AnyViewer account, the following steps can be suitable for you.

 Step 3.
 Navigation: Click “Settings” and then “Recipient”.
 Tick the third choice if you set the security code, and click "OK".

 Step 4.
 Enter “the device ID” of a remote computer, input your security code and finally connect.

 Then you can control the remote PC just like using your PC, clicking whatever you want.

 Now, I’m sure you understand the reasons that cause Chrome remote mouse click not working, like the breakdown of software or the bug left in the course of updating.
-In addition, the fixes to solve the problem are also introduced, such as disabling PIN, reinstalling chrome remote desktop software.
+In addition, the fixes to solve the problem are also introduced, such as disabling PIN, and reinstalling chrome remote desktop software.
 If all the solutions are not satisfied enough, you can also resort to another easy& reliable freeware, such as AnyViewer.